openminted/alvis-docker/openminted-components/alvis-br-train/README.md

 This component is used to train a SVM model for binary relation extration on text documents.
 It is based on TEES and it uses GeniaTagger.
 It is defined using alvisnlp plans (see the plans into the [test-data/plans folder](test-data/plans)).

 ## Test data
-the test-data to run this component are into the `test-data` folder
+The test data to run this component are into the `test-data` folder

 * corpus is composed of
 	* train set